 Finally, 11 percent of those surveyed considered themselves snorers.
 While snoring is fairly common, heavy snoring can be a sign of sleep apnea, which requires professional attention.

-Rest-Rite Sleep Positioner, $17, Amazon
+- 1. Rest-Rite Sleep Positioner, $17, Rest-Rite

 These cups attach either directly to your body or clothing and can be placed in any position to achieve your desired sleep position.
 When you roll, they will nudge you back into position.

-Smart Nora, $300, SmartNora.com
+- 2. Smart Nora, $300, SmartNora.com

-For more sleep gadgets we love, check out our favorite $15 sound machine, the $8 sleep mask that the internet loves and the baby sleep sack that one editor's daughter can't sleep without!
+For more sleep gadgets we love, check out our favorite $18 sound machine, the $8 sleep mask that the internet loves and the baby sleep sack that one editor's daughter can't sleep without!

-This article was originally published on September 22, 2017 on TODAY.com.
+A version of this article was originally published on September 22, 2017 on TODAY.com.